 Guide to understand Spanish paychecks

-If you start working in Spain and first receive the paychecks, you might feel very confused about the money you received.
+Once you start working in Spain and receive your first paycheck, you might not be able to understand everything on the paycheck.
 You might wonder how to interpret the paycheck to understand why you received less than what you expected.
-Here in this article, we will try to explain the usual terms appeared in a paycheck for you.
+Here in this article, we will try to explain the usual terms that appear in a paycheck for you.

 1. What is a Spanish payroll?

-Depending on where you come from, you might have received a payroll or not before.
-A payroll is an official document:
+Depending on where you come from, you may or may not have received a payroll before.
+A Payroll is an official document:

-- that reflect the monetary amount a worker receives as compensation for her services
+• that reflects the monetary amount a worker receives as compensation for his or her services

-In most cases, the payrolls are issued in a monthly basis, a normal frequency a worker receives its salary.
-It is crucial both for the workers and the company to understand the different parts of the payroll.
+In most cases, the payrolls are issued on a monthly basis, once a month is a normal frequency a worker receives their salary.
+It is crucial, both for the workers and the company, to understand the different parts of the payroll.

 The paycheck and payment details are regulated by the current Spanish worker status law and General Law on Social Security.
 Also, there are institutions like Ministry of Labor and Social Economy.
 Nowadays, most Spanish companies have replaced paper payroll with electronic payroll, a PDF version of the same document to make the whole process easier and faster.
 Don’t worry!
 It has exactly the same legal validity as the paper one.

-2. Which are the elements of a Spanish payroll?
+2. What are the elements of a Spanish payroll?

 The payroll is a long document that can occupy a whole page.
 The document usually consists of the following information: